Jump-Kishimoto/CloudWatchLogs-Export/README.md

 All Log Groups in the same region as State Machine are exported.

-The export time range is from 9:00 (UTC) yesterday to 9:00 (UTC) today.
+The export time range is from 0:00 (JST) yesterday to 0:00 (JST) today.

 ## Usage